Religious Freedom Restoration Act: Applications and effects

-In the case of Adams v.
-Commissioner, the United States Tax Court rejected the argument of Priscilla M. Lippincott Adams, who was a devout Quaker.
-She tried to argue that under the Religious Freedom Restoration Act of 1993, she was exempt from federal income taxes.
-The U.S. Tax Court rejected her argument and ruled that she was not exempt.
-The court stated that "while petitioner's religious beliefs are substantially burdened by payment of taxes that fund military expenditures, the Supreme Court has established that uniform, mandatory participation in the Federal income tax system, irrespective of religious belief, is a compelling governmental interest."
-In the case of Miller v.
-Commissioner, the taxpayers objected to the use of social security numbers, arguing that such numbers related to the "mark of the beast" from the Bible.
-In its decision, the U.S. Court discussed the applicability of the Religious Freedom Restoration Act of 1993, but ruled against the taxpayers.
+In Adams v.
+Commissioner, the United States Tax Court rejected the argument of Priscilla M. Lippincott Adams, a devout Quaker.
+She argued that under RFRA, she was exempt from federal income taxes.
+The U.S. Tax Court rejected her argument and ruled that she was not exempt, saying, "while petitioner's religious beliefs are substantially burdened by payment of taxes that fund military expenditures, the Supreme Court has established that uniform, mandatory participation in the Federal income tax system, irrespective of religious belief, is a compelling governmental interest."
+In Miller v.
+Commissioner, taxpayers objected to the use of Social Security numbers, arguing that they relate to the Biblical "mark of the beast".
+In its decision, the U.S. Court discussed RFRA's relevance, but ruled against the taxpayers.

 In Navajo Nation v.
-United States Forest Service, the Court of Appeals for the Ninth Circuit held that the use of recycled sewage water in order to manufacture artificial snow in the San Francisco Peaks was not a "substantial burden" on the religious freedom of Native Americans.
+United States Forest Service, the Court of Appeals for the Ninth Circuit held that using recycled sewage water to manufacture artificial snow in the San Francisco Peaks was not a "substantial burden" on Native Americans' religious freedom.

-The RFRA figured prominently in oral arguments in the case, Burwell v.
+The RFRA figured prominently in oral arguments in Burwell v.
 Hobby Lobby, heard by the Supreme Court on March 25, 2014.
-In a 5–4 decision, Justice Alito declared that nothing about the language of RFRA or the manner in which Congress passed it implied the statutory protections conferred therein were confined solely within the bounds of First Amendment case law as it existed pre-Smith.
+Justice Samuel Alito wrote in the majority opinion that nothing about RFRA's language or the way it was enacted implied that the statutory protections it conferred were confined to First Amendment case law as it existed pre-Smith.
+Four justices dissented.

 20th anniversary

-A day-long symposium was held at the Newseum in Washington, D.C., on Nov.
-7, 2013, to commemorate the 20th anniversary of the Religious Freedom Restoration Act.
+A day-long symposium was held at the Newseum in Washington, D.C., on November 7, 2013, to commemorate the 20th anniversary of the RFRA.
 "Restored or Endangered?
 The State of the Free Exercise of Religion in America" featured three panel discussions and two keynote addresses.

-The first keynote address was from Oliver S. Thomas, the former general counsel of the Baptist Joint Committee for Religious Liberty and the chair of the diverse "Coalition for the Free Exercise of Religion" in the 1990s that worked for the passage of RFRA.
-The second was from Douglas Laycock, who was an author of RFRA.
-His address traced the legal history of RFRA and discussed its impact on current debates, including the contraception mandate and same-sex marriage laws.
+The first keynote address was by Oliver S. Thomas, the former general counsel of the Baptist Joint Committee for Religious Liberty and the chair of the diverse "Coalition for the Free Exercise of Religion" that worked in the 1990s for the RFRA's passage.
+The second was by Douglas Laycock, an author of RFRA.
+His address traced RFRA's legal history and discussed its impact on current debates, including the Affordable Care Act's contraception mandate and same-sex marriage laws.

-The panel discussions covered the history and impact of RFRA, religious freedom and the contraceptive mandate of the Affordable Care Act, and current and future challenges to the free exercise of religion in a diverse society.
-The addresses and panel discussions are all available online, as well as a special downloadable resource with more on RFRA, published by the Baptist Joint Committee.
+The panel discussions covered RFRA's history and impact, religious freedom, the contraception mandate, and current and future challenges to free exercise of religion in a diverse society.
+The addresses and panel discussions are all online, as is a special downloadable resource with more on RFRA, published by the Baptist Joint Committee.